Calculate river reach slope from a DEM using Average Slope or Equal Area Slope. Output unit selectable: m/m or %.

 River Slope Calculator computes the slope of each river reach feature (line or multiline) from an underlying DEM raster, supporting two methods:

-Both methods produce dimensionless slope values (m/m), added as new fields on a copy of the input reach layer.
+Both methods compute slope internally as dimensionless values (m/m).
+A new Output unit option lets you choose between m/m (dimensionless) and % (percent) — the result is multiplied by 100 when percent is selected.
+Slope values are added as new fields on a copy of the input reach layer.
 DEM elevation is sampled at a user-defined interval along each reach using trapezoidal integration for the Equal Area Slope.

 Plugin Tags